What Is A Breast Lump?

 While breast lumps should be checked and monitored by a healthcare professional, it is important to note that the absence of a noticeable breast lump does not mean breast cancer cannot or has not developed.
-All women over the age of 40 should receive an annual mammogram, and women over the age of 18 should perform a monthly breast self-exam.
+Beginning at age 40, all women should receive an annual mammogram, and women over the age of 18 should perform a monthly breast self-exam.

 What Does a Breast Lump Feel Like?